Chapter 3:

 Step 4: Test that it works

-Now run the app.
-You should see the ArticleEdit Form running, and the dropdown should be populated with your article categories:
+You should see the ArticleEdit Form running, and the dropdown should be populated with your categories:

 Remember to set Homepage back as the Startup Form when you’ve finished.

-We’ve written the first piece of client-side Python code - we’ve made the ArticleEdit Form get its list of categories from the database when the app starts up.
+We’ve written the first piece of client-side Python code for our app.
+We’ve populated the DropDown on our ArticleEdit Form with categories from the Categories Data Table.

 In Chapter 4, we’ll enable users to add articles to the database.